 PCOS and Blocked Fallopian Tubes account for many cases of infertility in women.
 These are disorders which need immediate medical help.
 PCOS Polycystic Ovarian Syndrome or PCOS is a condition where women have more male hormones than female hormones.
 This causes problems in ovulation making them irregular or rare.
 The problem needs immediate medication because, if left uncured, it can affect other areas of the body and increase risks like heart diseases, diabetes and infertility.

 Ovulation occurs when the ovarian follicle opens and releases an egg into the fallopian tube.
 The extra male hormones prevent the egg from maturing and getting released.
 The egg thus stays inside the cyst, which is the follicle filled with fluid.
 Women who have PCOS tend to have large ovaries which contain clusters of these cysts.
-The female hormones are imbalanced and this keeps repeating in every cycle.
+The female hormones are imbalanced and this keeps repeating in every cycle with regular visits to places like fertilityplus.org.uk to help monitor your pregnancy.
 Women who suffer from PCOS are resistant to insulin.
 Extra insulin has to be pushed and it is stored as glucose in the cells.
 This increases appetite and weight and also produces more male hormones.
 Scientists are still not sure what causes PCOS.
 They blame it on the patient’s genes, diet and toxins present in the environment.

 Most women who have PCOS are obese and tend to have excessive hair growth in their face, thighs, lower abdomen and on some other parts of the body.
 Irregular periods, skin problems and thin hair on the scalp are some of the other symptoms of PCOS.
 Weight loss, medication and surgery are some of the ways to treat PCOS.
 PCOS cannot be prevented but its diagnosis and treatment can help control the symptoms.